THE STORY

 DIRECTOR’S STATEMENT

-With ‘Come’ I wanted to tap into this complexity, and depict my intense desire for parenthood and the freedom of choice in a way that subverts expectation and brings sensuality to a topic that can often feel sterile.
+With ‘Come’, I wanted to delve into my desire for parenthood on my own terms, and the societal pressures that come along with this.
+I hope that a bold take on this issue that subverts female tropes is empowering and thought-provoking.
 How far will a woman go for motherhood on her own terms when the odds feel stacked against her?